 This card joined the popular Chase Freedom Unlimited® card as a part of Chase’s cash back credit card offerings in late 2020.

-It ultimately will replace the Chase Freedom card, which is one of the top options in the rotating cash back category on our list of best cash back credit cards.
-The Freedom Flex is positioned to make that list as well.
+It replaced the Chase Freedom card by carrying forward some of its better perks and offering a few new ones.
+The result is one of the top options in the rotating cash back category on our list of best cash back credit cards.

-Let’s take a quick look at some of the details we have on the new card in advance of its release.
+Let’s take a quick look at some of the details on this rewards credit card.

-1. The Freedom Flex Is Essentially Replacing the Chase Freedom Card
+1. The Freedom Flex® Essentially Replaces the Chase Freedom Card

-New signups for the Freedom card will soon be discontinued.
-Current Freedom cardholders can either keep the card they have or request the new Freedom Flex card.
+The “Chase Freedom” card was discontinued in late 2020, and Freedom cardholders were given the option to either keep the card they have or request the Freedom Flex card.

 2. Cash Back Categories Include 5% on Select Travel and Rotating Categories

-You can earn 5% cash back on travel purchased through Chase Ultimate Rewards.
+You also can earn 5% cash back on travel purchased through Chase Ultimate Rewards®.
 This includes vacation and car rentals.